 Derivative contracts are used in both the banking and trading books to modify market risk exposures in the light of perceptions about future movements in those markets.
-In the banking book, in particular, derivative contracts are used to reduce market risk exposure arising from banking book interest rate and currency positions, which in the absence of those contracts, would result in unwanted exposures, or excesses to market risk limits.
-Such contracts are described as hedges.
-Hedge accounting transactions are documented as such at inception, and the positions being hedged are clearly identified at the outset.
+In the banking book, in particular, derivative contracts are used to reduce market risk exposure arising from banking book interest rate.
+Derivatives in respect of the banking book as at 31 December 2018 and 2019 include interest rate swaps whose purpose is to reduce economic exposure to interest rate risk.
+These swaps are used to ensure that longer dated interest rate repricings, such as typically arise from fixed rate loans or deposits, are converted into shorter periods that can be accommodated within the gap limits.